awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

 + Change the minimum TTL for the SOA record for the hosted zone to 60 seconds or less\.
 This is the last value in the SOA record\.

-Changing the minimum TTL to 60 seconds or less will temporarily increase your bill because DNS resolvers will send more queries to Amazon Route 53\. \(You change the TTL back to a higher value later in the process\.\) However, if you accidentally give your registrar the wrong IP addresses for your white label name servers, your website will become unavailable and remain unavailable for the duration of the TTL after you correct the problem\.
+If you accidentally give your registrar the wrong IP addresses for your white label name servers, your website will become unavailable and remain unavailable for the duration of the TTL after you correct the problem\.
 By setting a low TTL, you reduce the amount of time that your website is unavailable\.

 For more information about creating hosted zones and specifying a reusable delegation set for the name servers for the hosted zones, see [CreateHostedZone](http://docs.aws.amazon.com/Route53/latest/APIReference/API_CreateHostedZone.html) in the *Amazon Route 53 API Reference*\.

-## Step 3: Recreate resource record sets for your hosted zones<a name="white-label-name-servers-create-resource-record-sets"></a>
+## Step 3: Recreate records for your hosted zones<a name="white-label-name-servers-create-resource-record-sets"></a>

-Create resource record sets in the hosted zones that you created in Step 2:
+Create records in the hosted zones that you created in Step 2:

-+ **If you're migrating DNS service for your domains to Amazon Route 53** – You might be able to create resource record sets by importing information about your existing resource record sets\.
-For more information, see [Creating Resource Record Sets By Importing a Zone File](resource-record-sets-creating-import.md)\.
++ **If you're migrating DNS service for your domains to Amazon Route 53** – You might be able to create records by importing information about your existing records\.
+For more information, see [Creating Records By Importing a Zone File](resource-record-sets-creating-import.md)\.

-+ **If you're replacing existing hosted zones so that you can use white label name servers** – In the new hosted zones, recreate the resource record sets that appear in your current hosted zones\.
-Amazon Route 53 doesn't provide a method of exporting resource record sets from a hosted zone, but some third\-party vendors do\.
-You can then use the Amazon Route 53 import feature to import non\-alias resource record sets for which the routing policy is simple\.
-There is no way to export and re\-import alias resource record sets or resource record sets for which the routing policy is anything other than simple\.
++ **If you're replacing existing hosted zones so that you can use white label name servers** – In the new hosted zones, recreate the records that appear in your current hosted zones\.
+Route 53 doesn't provide a method of exporting records from a hosted zone, but some third\-party vendors do\.
+You can then use the Route 53 import feature to import non\-alias records for which the routing policy is simple\.
+There is no way to export and re\-import alias records or records for which the routing policy is anything other than simple\.

-  For information about creating resource record sets by using the Amazon Route 53 API, see [CreateHostedZone](http://docs.aws.amazon.com/Route53/latest/APIReference/API_CreateHostedZone.html) in the *Amazon Route 53 API Reference*\.
-For information about creating resource record sets by using the Amazon Route 53 console, see [Working with Resource Record Sets](rrsets-working-with.md)\.
+  For information about creating records by using the Route 53 API, see [CreateHostedZone](http://docs.aws.amazon.com/Route53/latest/APIReference/API_CreateHostedZone.html) in the *Amazon Route 53 API Reference*\.
+For information about creating records by using the Route 53 console, see [Working with Records](rrsets-working-with.md)\.

 ## Step 4: Get IP addresses<a name="white-label-name-servers-get-ip-addresses"></a>